How to Use React Native FS to Access the Filesystem

 The ability to interact with a device's file system is often crucial.
 Whether you're building an app that needs to store user data locally, manage downloaded files, or manipulate images, having robust file system access is essential.
 This is where React Native FS comes into play, providing a powerful solution for developers working with React Native.

 React Native FS, often referred to as RNFS, is a comprehensive library that bridges the gap between React Native and the native file systems of iOS and Android.
 It offers a unified API that allows developers to perform a wide range of file operations, from simple read and write tasks to more complex operations like file downloads, uploads, and directory management.
-With React Native FS, you can seamlessly integrate file system capabilities into your app, enhancing its functionality and user experience.

 Getting Started with React Native FS